-It thus appears that the massive use made by the JET management of contract staff such as the applicants to meet staffing needs which the members of the Joint Undertaking were unable to meet by secondment, as mentioned in paragraph 128 above, was indeed for the purpose of performing the tasks of the project team.
-The JET annual reports highlight the recurrent difficulties of the Joint Undertaking in that regard; the 1981 report mentioned in paragraph 126, for example, cites, in particular, the case of engineers and technicians.
+It thus appears that the massive use made by the JET management of contract staff such as the applicants to meet staffing needs which the members of the Joint Undertaking were unable to meet by secondment, as mentioned in paragraph 129 above, was indeed for the purpose of performing the tasks of the project team.
+The JET annual reports highlight the recurrent difficulties of the Joint Undertaking in that regard; the 1981 report, for example, cites, in particular, the case of engineers and technicians.
 Those reports show how, throughout the duration of the JET programme, massive and repeated recruitment of contract staff made it possible to resolve those difficulties.
-The table in paragraph 134, moreover, shows that the posts available under the budget for the project team could not always be filled and contract staff stepped in to do the work.
+The table in paragraph 135, moreover, shows that the posts available under the budget for the project team could not always be filled and contract staff stepped in to do the work.

 Furthermore, some of the applicants took part in the JET project for a long period.
-Of the 13 applicants, 11 worked for more than 5 years for the Joint Undertaking, and of those 8 worked for it for more than 10 years and 5 for more than 15 years.
-The other two applicants worked at JET for four years.
+Of the 95 applicants, 51 worked for more than 10 years for the Joint Undertaking, and of those 20 worked for it for more than 15 years and 11 for more than 20 years.
+Twelve of the 18 draughtsmen worked for the JET project for more than 17 years.
+Thirty three of the 37 technicians and 14 of the 23 engineers worked on it for more than 7 years.
 As stated above, the annual contracts of the persons concerned were renewable and renewed.
 The applicants state, without being contradicted, that the JET management often requested the recruitment and then the renewal of the contract of one or the other of them.
 Such long-term participation by staff with specific qualifications also tends to confirm that they were meeting a permanent need and that their work was important for the JET project.

-It follows from the foregoing that the applicants carried out equivalent tasks to those which could be carried out by the members as such of the project team and that the purpose of their recruitment was to make good a shortage of personnel made available by the members of the Joint Undertaking which persisted throughout the duration of the JET programme.
+138 It follows from the foregoing that the applicants carried out equivalent tasks to those which could be carried out by the members as such of the project team and that the purpose of their recruitment was to make good a shortage of personnel made available by the members of the Joint Undertaking which persisted throughout the duration of the JET programme.